MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Processes-with-Process-Cmdlets.md

 You can also force prompting with the **Confirm** parameter.
-This parameter is particularly useful if you use a wildcard when specifying the process name, because you may accidentally match some processes you do not want to stop:
+This parameter is particularly useful if you use a wildcard when specifying the process name, because you may accidentally match some processes you don't want to stop:

 ```powershell
 Stop-Process -Name t*,e* -Confirm